skris56uic/lumaa-spring-2025-swe/README.md

 # Project Setup

 ## Backend
 Navigate to the `backend` folder and install dependencies:
 ```sh
 cd backend
 npm install
 ```

-Before starting the server, create a `.env` file in the `backend` folder with your own creds:
+Before starting the server, create a `.env` file in the `backend` folder with the following content:
 ```
 DB_USER=postgres
 DB_HOST=localhost